Climate Jargon

 Floodplain: Land covered by a river when it floods

-Fossil fuel: Fuel mined or pumped from underground, like coal, oil, and natural gas
+Fossil fuel: Fuel originally mined or pumped from underground, like coal, oil, gasoline, diesel, propane, and natural gas

 Fuel cell: Device that makes electricity using hydrogen from a tank plus oxygen from the air